 But, of course, we do know how to swim, or at least most of us.
 We just don’t know the special technique of swimming out of a riptide, which is current formed by a trough in the ocean floor that sucks swimmers away from shore.
 You don’t swim for the shore into the teeth of the rip current.
 You swim lateral to the shore until you’re out of the rip, about 50 yards or so, and then you can swim back to the beach, no problem.

 Just as there is a method to outfoxing a riptide, there are ways to avoid being swept away by the irrational emotions set off by stress.
 We are not helpless.
-We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my stress management training programs and one-one-coaching.
+We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs and one-one-coaching.

 Cutting stress off at the pass after it goes off is crucial because if we don’t, the emotions triggered by our ancient defense equipment—which aren’t designed for the social stressors of the modern world, like work stuff—will feed your brain with catastrophic thoughts.
 Remember, a part of your ancient brain thinks you’re going to die that second, which is why the stress response is activated.
 Those thoughts, then automatically set off consequences fueled by berserk, raw emotions.